 So do you know what you need in a relationship when it comes to intimacy, communication, team work, space, closeness?
 If not, it’s time to find out.
 Yes, you guessed it, more writing.
 Make a written list of what you need in a relationship.
 If you are not sure what traits are important or what traits fall into the relationship-specific category, you can get my ebook called Who Do You Need to help you flesh that information out.

-And now, if you did the steps I outlined above, you are pretty much baggage free.
+Once you fully go through the steps I outlined above, you are pretty much baggage free.
 This means you can take your list of whom you need to be in a relationship with, go out and find that wonderful man or woman, when you are ready, and live your version of relationship bliss.

-And if you need help working through these steps effectively – most people do – I will be glad to hold your hand and lead the way as your relationship coach.
-Drop me a line and let’s talk about how I can help you.
+And if you need help working through these steps effectively – most people do – I will be glad to lead the way in a Get Clarity Telephone Coaching Session.
+Let’s talk about how I can help you.